queenie-ho/ORB-SLAM3forWindows/README.md

 # ORB-SLAM3 for Windows
+This is just to archive the ORB-SLAM3 for Windows and the source code is from https://github.com/chanho-code/ORB-SLAM3forWindows

 ORB-SLAM3 Project for Windows Platform (espacially Visual Studio)
 We have tested the library in Windows 10, Visual Studio 2015.